 How much can I contribute?
 Are my contributions tax deductible?

 The Canada Revenue Agency (CRA) will track your contribution room.
 CRA reports this amount to individuals through the "My Account" function on the CRA website.

 The contribution limit is indexed to inflation, meaning it will rise with the cost of living.
 TFSA contributions are not tax deductible nor is any interest on money borrowed to invest in a TFSA.

 How do I make a contribution to my Motive TFSA?

 Contributions can be made in any of the following 4 ways:

 - By cheque:

-Complete the TFSA Additional Investments/Renewals/Withdrawals for Existing TFSA Contracts form, print it, sign page one and mail it to us with your cheque.
+Complete the TFSA Additional Investments/Renewals/Withdrawals for Existing TFSA Contracts form (located in our Forms Centre), print it, sign page one and mail it to us with your cheque.